fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files of the `js` folder from `fusioncharts-suite-xt` download package to your project folder.
+> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder: